TheOnlyWiseJEDI/MemGPT-Functions/README.md

 For each of the functions you may need an API KEY.

-All that are API related are are based on free API's except the rocket_launch function.
+All that are API related are are based on Free API's except the rocket_launch function.

 Change updates:
 12_26_2023 Corrected path issue for generated files made by 'search_pi', 'search_ebay', 'check_movies' & 'launch_schedule'.